Patent Information Users Group, Inc.

 |PIUG-L Archives (all messages)||PIUG-L Job Archives|

-Alternatively, the PIUG-L Archives are searchable in its entirety at http://www.questel.com/piug.htm.
+Alternatively, the PIUG-L Archives may be searchable in its entirety at http://www.questel.com/piug.htm.
 Note that this search function also retrieves results from the website of the PIUG-L archives host, Questel.com.

 The PIUG list started out as a discussion list on Dialog's DialMail Bulletin Board facility.
 Messages were not archived there but some people saved copies anyway.
 Once the discussion list moved to internet email, messages dating from this incarnation were collected, but were never successfully converted to a format suitable for display on the current archives.
 Although conversion was desired and was planned at several times, there was always a lack of either the technical expertise, funding or personnel for such conversion.
 At this late date (1999), it is probably no longer worth the effort.